clojurewerkz/elastisch/README.md

 ## FAQ

-### Why Not Wrap the Java Client?
+### Why Not Just Wrap the Java Client?

-Wrapping ES Java client may produce a performance gain but we don't see that to be very useful, and following Java client conventions would likely make Elastish less Clojurish.
+Wrapping ES Java client may result in some performance gain but we don't see it to be great enough to be a significant factor for Elastisch.
+Following Java client conventions would likely make Elastisch less Clojuric.